lisheng-kuang/lisheng-kuang.github.io/_pages/about.md

 <span style="color:red"> **I have been granted the Postdoctoral Fellowships - Marie Skłodowska-Curie Actions (MSCA-PF), I will start this grant in the coming months. **</span>

-I have just started my new position as a postdoctoral researcher at [Scuola Superiore Sant'Anna](https://www.santannapisa.it/en/institute/biorobotics/wearable-robotics-laboratory).
-I will be working on wearable robotics in the Wearable Robotics Laboratory, since 2023.
+I am now a postdoctoral researcher at [Scuola Superiore Sant'Anna](https://www.santannapisa.it/en/institute/biorobotics/wearable-robotics-laboratory).
+I have been working on wearable robotics in the Wearable Robotics Laboratory, since 2023.
 November.

 I was a **Ph.D.** student at [Rainbow Team](https://team.inria.fr/rainbow/fr/author/lkuang/) 2020.0 ~ 2023.7, irisa, Rennes, France.